Working with a Federal Mail Fraud Defense Attorney

 If you have been accused of mail fraud, it is important to understand the penalties associated with this crime.
 Mail fraud is a federal offense that can result in substantial fines and prison time.

-California state prosecutors aggressively pursue those accused of fraud schemes through the mail system.
+California state federal prosecutors aggressively pursue those accused of fraud schemes through the mail system.
 A federal prosecutor will generally seek the maximum punishments when they get a guilty verdict.

 If Convicted, What Mail Fraud Sentence Can You Expect?

 Mail fraud is a federal crime that is punishable by up to 20 years in prison and a $250,000 fine.
+However, the severity of punishment depends on the type of mail fraud.

 There are three types of mail fraud: